BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 You can enable/disable the overlay using the `toggle_overlay` shortcut.
 It displays a marker in your headset view for:
 - the current neutral position of the reference tracker. **Note that the position of the marker does not represent the tracker/cor position before tracker calibration**
   - for a virtual tracker the neutral position corresponds to the center of rotation currently configured.
 The marker uses the following color coding:
-    - blue points upwards
+    - blue arrow points upwards
-    - green points forward
+    - green arrow points forward
-    - red points to the right
+    - red arrow points to the right
     - if blue and red are pointing in the opposite direction, try setting `upside_down` to 1 in the `startup` section of the config file of the corresponding application (or check if it is set to 1 inadvertently).
-  - for a physical tracker the orientation of the marker is depending on the runtime implementation
+  - for a physical tracker (`controller` or `vive`) the orientation of the marker is depending on the runtime implementation and doesn't really matter for functionality
 - the current tracker position, if mc is currently active.
-This marker uses:
+This marker's colorcoding uses:
   - cyan instead of blue
   - yellow instead of green
   - magenta instead of red

 ### Connection Loss
-OXRMC can detect wether a reference tracker isn't available anymore if:
+OXRMC can detect whether a reference tracker isn't available anymore if:
 - for a physical tracker: the runtime lost tracking of a motion controller / vive tracker
 - for a virtual tracker: the memory mapped file providing data for a virtual tracker is removed by windows due to inactivity of the sender